 Keep your guests hydrated with an assortment of refreshing beverages.
 Mix your own ices or fruit juices, or stir up a pitcher of iced tea or homemade lemonade.
 If you’re planning to serve a pitcher of water, dress it up with some fresh orange, berry, and cucumber slices.

 Who doesn’t like playing a game in the backyard?
-If you have enough space for it, try setting up a net for an exciting badminton or volleyball match.
+If you have enough space for it, try setting up a net for an exciting badminton match.
+Yonex badminton rackets, shuttlecocks, and grips are all you’ll need.
 Or, you can bring back the classics like croquet and lawn bowling to get your guests to have fun.

 Set Up Conversation Zones